Steeff0/steeff0.github.io/_notes/2019-08-02-scrumm-retrospective-ideas.md

 title:  "Scrum Retro Ideas"
 categories: scrum
 promoted: true
-excerpt: I wanted to keep record of all the Retrospective activities I collected over time.
+excerpt: A record of all the Retrospective activities I collected over time
 ---
 On this page I collected some Scrum Retrospective ideas that I can use.

+{:toc}

 ## Review
 ### Super Mario